Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>Make Steps</summary>

 ### Make Steps
-To run the following `make` steps (for example, `make kernels`, `make graph`, and so on), navigate to the `AIE/` folder.
+To run the following `make` steps, such as `make kernels`and `make graph`, navigate to the `AIE/` folder.
 ```bash
 cd AIE
 ```

-The following options can be specified in the make step.
-See the make steps for instructions on how to apply them.
+You can specify the following options in the make step.
+See the make steps for instructions on applying them.

-* TARGET: It can be set to "hw" or "hw_emu" to build the design in hardware or hardware emulation flow.
-Default is "hw_emu"
+* TARGET: Set to `hw` or `hw_emu` to build the design in hardware or hardware emulation.
+The default is `hw_emu`.

 * N_FIR_FILTERS: Specifies the number of FIR filters in the chain.
-Default is 1.
+The default is 1.

 * N_FIR_TAPS: Specifies the number of FIR filter taps.
-Default is 15.
+The default is 15.

 * FIR_WINDOW_SIZE: Specifies the size of the ping-pong buffers inserted between the FIR filter kernels.
-Default is 256.
+The default is 256.

-* EN_TRACE: Flag to enable trace data to be captured.
-0 is disabled and 1 is enabled.
-Default is 0.
+* EN_TRACE: Enables trace data capture when set to 1.
+Deactivates it when set to 0.
+The default is 0.

 The Makefile uses the following directory references: